Consumer medicine information

 For detailed instructions on how to apply TESTAVAN, please read the package insert before use.

-TESTAVAN is used only in adult men, to replace the body's natural hormone, testosterone, when not enough is made by the body.
+TESTAVAN is used to replace the body's natural hormone, testosterone, when not enough is made by the body.

 Testosterone is a natural male hormone, known as an androgen, which controls normal sexual development and function in men.